michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-03-five-techniques.md

 > "Before the Week 8 exam, complete a self-generated practice test (minimum 20 questions).
 Submit a screenshot showing completion and a 100-word reflection: What did you learn from this practice?
 What areas do you still need to review?"

-Worth 5% of final grade—graded on completion and reflection quality, not on how many they got right.
+Worth 5% of final grade,graded on completion and reflection quality, not on how many they got right.

 **Option 3: Study Group Activity**